Contents:

 The obverse features Lady Liberty with draped bust, and the reverse initially showed a small eagle, which was later replaced by a heraldic eagle.

-The 1804 dollar is famously known as "The King of American Coins," despite being struck in the 1830s for diplomatic gifts.
+The 1804 one is famously known as "The King of American Coins," despite being struck in the 1830s for diplomatic gifts.
 It is one of the most famous coins in the world.

+How much is a silver half dollar worth today?
 These coins can range from $1,000 to over $100,000, depending on the condition and specific variety.
-The 1804 dollar has fetched millions at auction.

 Factors of Value: Rarity, historical significance, the coin's condition are key factors influencing its value.